SteeltoeOSS/Samples/Management/src/AspDotNetCore/CloudFoundry/README.md

 You must first create an instance of the MySql service in a org/space.

 1. cf target -o myorg -s development
-2. cf create-service p-mysql 100mb myMySqlService
+2. cf create-service p.mysql db-small myMySqlService

 ## Publish App & Push to CloudFoundry